 For the non-accountant who wants a highly effective financial tool to apply to successful project management.

-Once you’ve read the best, then take the tour of the best project management software suite available.
-ProjectManager.com provides you with real-time reporting and monitoring of projects on a collaborative platform.
+Once you’ve read the best, then take a tour of the best project management software suite available.
+ProjectManager provides you with real-time reporting and monitoring of projects on a collaborative platform.
 See for yourself with our free 30-trial.